 These results are very good, as well as interesting, as it suggests that the Quick Scan, however short-lived, is a little tougher on your system resources.

-That said, we’re sure you’ll agree that this antivirus software should go unnoticed in the background, even when running a scan.
-However, it’s still better than other antivirus providers, like Surfshark One.
+That said, this antivirus software should go unnoticed in the background, even when running a scan.

 Final Verdict: Is Intego Antivirus a Good Virus Scanner?

-That said, this is our general feeling toward the Mac version.
 If you’re a Windows user, Intego could be a good solution, but there are other, more specialized, options for Windows out there.
 Providers such as Norton and Bitdefender will give you a more complete package.
-That’s not to say that Intego is a poor choice for antivirus on Windows PCs; it’s just too new to the scene to compete with the big players in the Windows antivirus world.
+That’s not to say that Intego is a poor choice for antivirus on Windows PCs.
+It’s just too new to the scene to compete with the big players in the Windows antivirus world.
 With recent test results falling short of certification, it seems you’ll get better protection with other antivirus solutions.

-If you want quick answers to some of the most pressing questions about Intego, check out our FAQ section below.
+If you want quick answers to some of the most pressing questions about our Intego review, check out our FAQ section below.

-Intego does not slow down your Mac at all.
+Intego typically does not slow down your Mac at all.
 During our time testing Intego, we found that CPU usage rarely rose above 5% thanks to optimization for Mac’s OS.
 We were also shocked by the efficiency of the Quick Scan, which was completed in mere seconds.
 You’ll find more information on VirusBarrier’s scans and their performance in our full Intego review.

 Yes, you do need an antivirus for Mac.
-Mac devices are susceptible to all kinds of viruses now, including malicious files like ransomware.
+Mac devices are susceptible to all kinds of viruses, including malicious files like ransomware.
 You might want to consider installing a reputable antivirus program for Mac to protect your device.

-The Mac Premium Bundle X9, which comes in at $69.99 annually and includes all features.
+The Mac Premium Bundle X9 comes in at $69.99 annually and includes all features.